syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 worker-cluster-1     1hr    environment=dev
 ```

-However, the sub-Promises' dependencies (i.e. the Knative and Postgres dependencies) should not be installed
+However, the sub-Promises' Dependencies (i.e. the Knative and Postgres Dependencies) should not be installed
-in the Platform Cluster, but in the Worker Cluster.
+in the Platform cluster, but in the worker cluster.
 When you executed the quick start
-script, it registered the Worker Cluster with a label `environment: dev` (as
+script, it registered the worker cluster as a Destination with a label `environment: dev` (as
 per output above).
 The `scheduling` field in the sub-Promises are set to target
 those clusters: